-- Graphical representation of the data to gain a better understanding. - A handy launcher to easily find and run the required tasks. - Comprehensive wizards to simplify even the most complex operations. - A context sensitive hint system for all functions of the program.
+- Graphical representation of the data to gain a better understanding. - A handy Launcher to easily find and run the required tasks. - Comprehensive wizards to simplify even the most complex operations. - Resize partitions directly on the Disk Map with the drag-and-drop technique. - A context sensitive hint system for all functions of the program.